pdelaplana/tech-test-full-stack-engineer-master/SOLUTION.md

 This fullstack solution has been built as part of hipages full stack engineer technical interview process.
 It is comprised of the following projects:

 ### Frontend
 The frontend SPA application has been built using Ionic Framework 7 in React.
+The source code can be found in `./ui/LeadManagementSPA`.

 I chose the Ionic Framework since it provided a rich set of components that closely met the UI requirements for this solution.
 Morever, its cross-platform approach allows the same codebase to be compiled to both IOS and Android as well as deploy as a PWA.
 This means we can quickly pivot to delivering native applications or a PWA in future iterations.
 Being able to run it on the web browser is a definite bonus.

 ### Backend
 The backend server is built using NodeJS / ExpressJS.
+The source code can be found in `./server`

 To promote seperation of concerns and future extensibility, I opted to architect the backend as a middleware (expressjs) application (ie `jobsController`) that implements endpoint handlers for client http requests.
 Additional middleware applications can be added in the future for specific domain objects such as categories and suburbs.
 Also, I have made use of the CQRS pattern to abstract data access to the MySQL database.